thecdil/sediment/_tributaries/atmosphere.md

 {% include feature/image-gallery.html objectid="sediment114" caption=false%}

 For historian Erika Marie Bsumek, colonization is often built upon rhetorics that first cast the land as somehow impoverished--too dry, too dusty, too icy, too wild--and therefore in need of transformation.
 By imagining the aridity of the Colorado Plateau as a problem in need of a solution, Mormon settlers justified their encroachment on land that had been occupied by--and supported--Indigenous communities for thousands of years.
-Bsumek notes, as does Jen Rose Smith, that settler logics are quick to extend judgments about inadequate landscapes to make racialized demarcations about the land's native inhabitants, both of which serve the same aim: to legitimize the dispossession of Indigenous nations in the name of settler expansion.
+Bsumek notes, as does Jen Rose Smith,[^26] that settler logics are quick to extend judgments about inadequate landscapes to make racialized demarcations about the land's native inhabitants, both of which serve the same aim: to legitimize the dispossession of Indigenous nations in the name of settler expansion.

 This logic was made overt in the 1930s, when the United States government declared that erosion along the Colorado River corridor was threatening to silt up to their newly-built Hoover Dam.
-Although the Colorado River has carried a heavy silt load for millions of years, the government blamed Diné sheepherders, and mandated the slaughter of half a million Diné sheep.
+Although the Colorado River has carried a heavy silt load for millions of years, the government blamed Diné sheepherders for overgrazing, and mandated the slaughter of half a million Diné sheep.
 The Livestock Reduction Act decimated Diné livelihoods, and it paved the way for the coercive treaties that would transfer Diné lands into the hands of the United States.
-On some of this land, the government built the Glen Canyon Dam.
+On some of this land, the government built the Glen Canyon Dam.[^27]

 When I read these histories, I am reminded that stories have the power to recontour the land.
 Stories configure human experience and imagination, which in turn directs how humans treat the earth.
 There is nothing inherently inadequate about Glen Canyon's arid atmosphere, about its dust; the land supported diverse modes of human life for thousands of years before the Mormon's arrival.
 Notions that the land was deficient and in need of transformation were formulated in the Mormon imagination, borne out of a biblical story which conceived of desert spaces as geographically and spiritually barren.

 As Jen Rose Smith outlines in her book *Ice Geographies,* assumptions about the superiority of temperate landscapes over dry deserts or icy tundras have proliferated through centuries of western thought.
-Smith calls such views "temperatively-normative," and writes that temperate-normativity works to mark some landscapes as "non-generative" in "relation to a Western ideal of agriculture, which is meant to act as both a civilizational and government-making activity" (109).
-She traces the lineage of temperatively-normative beliefs through the writings produced by Enlightenment-era philosophers as well as by various New Imperial explorers and scientists, all of whom characterize non-temperate geographies as incongruent with "civilization," and therefore inferior.
+Smith calls such views "temperatively-normative," and writes that temperate-normativity works to mark some landscapes as "non-generative" in "relation to a Western ideal of agriculture, which is meant to act as both a civilizational and government-making activity." [^28] She traces the lineage of temperatively-normative beliefs through the writings produced by Enlightenment-era philosophers as well as by various New Imperial explorers and scientists, all of whom characterize non-temperate geographies as incongruent with "civilization," and therefore inferior.
 These ideas, she notes, though old, continue to suffuse western attitudes towards dry and icy spaces today.

 As Smith shows us, ideas and stories circulate through culture like invisible winds; they get carried across continents, through time, appearing and reappearing in locations far from their site of origin.
 As old stories gust into new geographies, they sweep up whatever fodder might fuel them forward, and they get remolded to fit the new landscape.
 Thus, when the currents of temperate normativity--which already imagined the dusty west as non-conducive for settler life--met the gales of the Dust Bowl, they gained newfound force.